genestack/user-tutorials/user-guide/source/guide/using-genestack.rst

 You can select which import template to use in two ways: from the Welcome Page, or during the 3rd step of the import process by right-clicking on the import template name ("Default template" is for the public one).
-You can add new import templates using the **Import Template Editor** app, which can be found by clicking "Add import template" from the Welcome Page or from the "Manage" submenu when you right click on an import template.
+You can add new import templates using the **Import Template Editor** application, which can be found by clicking "Add import template" from the Welcome Page or from the "Manage" submenu when you right click on an import template.